OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:8

-And Jesus said to them, “Neither will I tell you by what authority I do these things.”
+Jesus replied, “Then neither will I tell you by what authority I do these things.”

 ---